HsiuChuanHsu/Realtime-Data-Streaming/README.md

 ### Spark Steeaming
 ---
 - **Stateless Streaming**
+    ```bash
+    poetry shell

+    python Jobs/ingest_data.py
+    ```
+    - Write data to MongoDB
-    The Spark Streaming application continuously consumes the data from the 'users_created' Kafka topic and writes it to the MongoDB database, specifically the "UserData" database and the "User" collection.
+        - Continuously consumes the data from the 'users_created' Kafka topic and writes it to the MongoDB
+        - "UserData" database and the "User" collection.

     ![](./images/API_Stateless_MDB.png)

 - **Stateful Streaming**
+    ```bash
+    poetry shell

+    python Jobs/ingest_data_aggregate.py
+    ```
     - Gender Count Aggregation
         - Groups the data by a 1-minute window using the window function.
         - Counts the number of males and females within each window using the when and count functions.
         - Calculates the total count for each window.
     - Write data to MongoDB
-        The Spark Streaming application continuously consumes the data from the 'users_created' Kafka topic and writes it to the MongoDB database, specifically the "UserData" database and the "GenderCounts" collection.
+        - "UserData" database and the "GenderCounts" collection.

     ![](./images/API_Statefull_MDB.png)